Can design make your kids more civilized? These housewares encourage play—and manners

-Throughout his career, Dutch architect Ben van Berkel has designed stunning modern buildings, including the Moebius House in the Netherlands and the Singapore University of Architecture and Design.
+Throughout his career, Dutch architect Ben van Berkel has designed stunning modern buildings, including the Möbius House in the Netherlands and the Singapore University of Architecture and Design.
 His latest project is at a much smaller scale.
 He has designed a children’s chair and tableware for the Italian brand Alessi.

 The objects are playful, but they also carry a serious message: They’re meant to signal to children that they are equals within the family, a position that comes with some responsibilities—like civilized table manners.

-All of the pieces were inspired by van Berkel’s interactions with his five year old son.
+All of the pieces were inspired by van Berkel’s interactions with his 5-year-old son.
 The tableware is a shatterproof set of plates, bowls, and cups made from melamine and bamboo.
 There’s also a set of silverware made from polished steel that looks exactly like adult silverware, but it’s scaled down.
 It has subtle twists in the handles that allow children to more easily grip and balance forks, spoons, and knives.

 The set contrasts with most kids’ dinnerware on the market, which is often made from cheap plastic and looks nothing like their parents’ utensils.
 That was by design.
 For van Berkel, the dining set is not only meant to help children eat comfortably at the table, but also to suggest to them that they are an important part of the family, and they can contribute to elevating the mealtime experience.
 “Many kids often have separate menus and utensils, so no wonder they don’t feel like they can eat the same food adults eat, or participate in the conversation around the table,” van Berkel says.